cfaheyCurveJumper/saferJSON-cfc/README.md

 	<!--- test our string using "strict" mode --->
 	<cfset is_this_JSON = json.isValid( your_string, true )>

 Adding the boolean "true" as the second parameter tells the isValid() method to actually practice deserializing the string.
-Upside: totally accurate as to whether or not the string is safe for deserialization.
+Upside: accurate as to whether or not the string is safe for deserialization by ColdFusion.
 Downside: Extra overhead and redundancy.
 You should rarely need the strict option.

 In any event, I hope this helps some of you as much as it's helped me.